-The concept of "bubbling up" leaders from within the ministry team is similar to the bubbles that form on the sides of a soft drink glass.
+The concept of "bubbling up" leaders from within the ministry team is similar to the bubbles that form on the bottom of a pan of water or on the inside of a soft drink glass.
 Over time, the bubbles gradually make their way to the top.
-"Bubbling up" leaders takes prayer, time, attention, and diligence.
-The results of this on-going process will produce regular "harvests" of leaders throughout the year.
+"Bubbling up" leaders takes prayer, time, attention, and diligence; but, the results of this on-going process will produce regular "harvests" of leaders throughout the year.